ggmichael/craterstats/docs/alternative_install.md

     pip install --upgrade craterstats

-In case of failure, it is always safe to delete the craterstats environment directory from `<userhome>/miniforge3/envs`, and reinstall fresh.
+If ever needed, it is safe to delete the craterstats environment directory from `<userhome>/miniforge3/envs`, and reinstall fresh.

 ## 2. Pipx (Windows)